axelvaldez/radical-companies/_posts/RADICAL COMPANIES/2022-03-18-RADICAL Land.markdown

    </li>
    <li id="fn4">
     <h6>
-     <a href="#fnref4">🔼</a>&nbsp;I must admit that this aspect of the RADICAL model would be a pushover for outer space FIAT invaders.
+     <a href="#fnref4">🔼</a>&nbsp;I must admit that this aspect of the RADICAL model would be a pushover for malevolent outer space FIAT invaders.
     </h6>
    </li>
   </ol>